-Note that both the GENI and PlanetLab management authorities are expected to maintain an operational set of components capable of hosting experiments, and their respective slice authorities are expected to support slice creation on behalf of network and distributed systems researchers.
+Note that both the GENI and PlanetLab management authorities are expected to maintain an operational set of components capable of hosting experiments, and their respective slice authorities are expected to approve slice creation on behalf of network and distributed systems researchers.
 Because it is possible that other related facilities will federate with GENI and PlanetLab, and there will be other uses of the greater federated system, we allow for the possibility that other top-level slice authorities may support other policies and purposes.
 For example, there could exist a top-level slice authority that permits slices running for-profit services.

 More generally, this document's focus on a global hierarchy should not be taken to imply that all authorities are known to a handful of globally trusted roots.
-For example, a consortium of organizations might agree to create (and subsequently trust) a collection of sub-authorities, slices, and users without being known globally; e.g., our_private_consortium.my_organization.some_slice
+For example, a consortium of organizations might agree to create (and subsequently trust) a collection of sub-authorities, slices, and users without being known globally; e.g., our\private\consortium.my\organization.some\slice capacity to slices belonging to the planetlab.eu.inria authority, but no more than Y% of its capacity to the specific slice geni.bbn.p2p.